planoe/size-calculator/README.md

 Size charts usually have the following properties:

-* Brand or manufacturer
+* Brand or designer
 * Product category such as dresses, pants, sneakers
 * Size labels and physical measurements for those labels
-* Measurement types: a piece of clothing has multiple dimensions.
-For example a dress can have bust, waist and arm length, jeans can have waist and inseam measurements.
+* Measurement types: an apparel item has multiple dimensions.
+For example a dress can have bust, hip, and waist, a jeans can have waist and inseam measurements.
 * Size system: different countries use different size labels for the same physical measurements
-* Type: alpha (S, M, L) or numeric (2, 4, 6)
+* Sizing: alpha (S, M, L) or numeric (2, 4, 6)

 ## Size chart examples